 - 3. Add the moong and rice (strain out the water its been soaking in), add the 1 3/4 cup water, ginger, turmeric, salt, cilantro and fennel powder(can be added to the rice cooker at this point as well).
 Stir and cover until the mixture comes to a boil.

 - 4. Turn down the heat and let the kitchri simmer on a low flame for about 20 minutes or until rice and lentils are cooked and the water is absorbed.
 Depending on how long the lentils were soaked, the water quantity may need to be adjusted.
 It’s okay if the rice turn out a little soft.
 Soft is good.

 - 5. Enjoy warm and with a little more cilantro for garnish.
 Happy post cleanse eating!

 Why Khichadi (pronounced khitch-ree) after a cleanse?

-The metablolism can slow down after a cleanse, to get it going, food that is easy to digest and and lightly spiced can give it the support it needs
+The metabolism can slow down after a cleanse, to get it going, food that is easy to digest and lightly spiced can give it the support it needs

 Split and peeled mung beans are the easiest of all the lentils to digest.
 They do not produce gas making them vata balancing.
 After my colon spent the day working, I want to ensure that the vata’s main seat within the body, is treated with foods that create balance, while still getting my protein.